trueos/pcbsd/src-qt5/docs/update.rst

 :command:`rsync` a copy of the package repository, which means you can have a locally hosted, complete package repository available for your own clients.

 To create a local package mirror, first setup a directory which is served over HTTP.
 The web server can be a public URL on the Internet or a private web server, as long as it is accessible to your target audience.
-Ensure that this directory is browsable by a web browser from a client system **before** moving on to the next step.
+Ensure this directory is browsable by a web browser from a client system **before** moving on to the next step.

 Once you have the HTTP directory ready for serving, use the following commands to sync with the official package repository::